ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* section_cuts

-Section Cuts
+Section Cuts.

 <a id="compolyx.Model.select_elements"></a>

 #### select_elements(selection='sel0', op='new', labels=None, indices=None, attached_to=None, x=None, y=None, z=None, element_type='all')

-Selects element within active model.
-(Marks the given selection as SELECTED)
+Selects element within active model and marks the given selection as SELECTED.

 * **Parameters:**
   - selection: The selection to update.
-    Can be given as string ‘sel0’ - ‘sel5’ or ‘all’ or can be given as ObjectSelection object such as
+    Can be given as string ‘sel0’ - ‘sel5’ or ‘all’, or can be given as ObjectSelection object such as:
     - model.selection
     - scene.active_set
   - op: Select operation.
 Can be all, new (default), add, remove, intersect, inverse or none
   - labels: List with element labels to select.
   - indices: List with element indices to select.
-  - attached_to: Elements attached to entities / vertices in this list will be selected.
+  - attached_to: Elements attached to entities/vertices in this list will be selected.
   - x: X-range to select.
   - y: Y-range to select.
   - z: Z-range to select.